Psychotherapy Integration: Bump Theory Explains How to Do It

 There are hundreds of techniques for doing psychotherapy.
 Which is best?
-A currently popular movement among therapists answers that question with the response "All of the above."
+In my clinical practice, in accord with a currently popular movement among many therapists, I answer that question with the response "All of the above."
 Research corroborates that in general, integrative therapy, weaving multiple therapeutic strategies into a comprehensive treatment, gets the best results.
 But how, as a therapist or as a self-helper, do you connect all the pieces into a cohesive and effective whole treatment?
 In my book Prescriptions Without Pills I offer the map shown here, in the picture above, as a guide for integrative therapists.

 What are the challenges of working as an integrative therapist?